coreinfrastructure/best-practices-badge/doc/INSTALL.md

 SSL/TLS traffic.
 If you must work with those, and you are willing to completely trust that proxy, then you need to download and install that proxy's certificates.
-E.G., to install them on Ubuntu, when your current directorty has the certificates as .crt files, run this:
+E.G., to install them on Ubuntu, when your current directory has the certificates as .crt files, run this:

 ~~~~sh